kylewilliamsrr/osticket-prereqs/README.md

 </p>
 <p>
-Install IIS in Windows and enable important features.
+To install osTicket, you first need a webserver such as IIS with Rewrite Module installed, as well as the latest versions of PHP and MySQl.
+Start by installing IIS in Windows and enabling important features.
 </p>
 <br />